backplane-cloud/backplane-www/docs/quick-start.md

 :::

-:::note
+:::note Powershell Users
 For **Powershell** users, run `pwsh` and then use the CLI commands with the `--stringify` or `-s` switch to return raw JSON, this can then be piped into Powershell with `Convert-FromJSON`.

 For example:

 ```ps
 bp product list --stringify | Convert-FromJSON